 As organizations change through mergers, acquisitions, or general operational activities, they may find that their plan no longer ‘fits’ and does not address their current environment.
 Having a formalized update and review process will ensure your organization is not relying on a mismatched plan.

 Test Your Plan

 An untested plan filed away for your next compliance audit will not serve your organization to the extent that a fully examined and tested plan would in the face of an emergency.
 Many have encountered this unfortunate fact over the last few days.
 A great way to test your plan with minimal interruption to the business is by conducting tabletop exercises with key stakeholders.
-An overview of the process of planning and executing effective tabletops may be found here.
+See our overview of the process of planning and executing effective tabletops.

 Train and Communicate with Your Staff